student-meghashree/100daycoding/README.md

 Problem Statement:Declare a 2-dimensional array, arr, with n empty arrays, all zero-indexed.
 Declare an integer,last Answer, and initialize it to 0.

+<strong>📌 Day 5: Left rotation </strong><br><br>
+Problem Statement:A Left rotation operation on a circular array shifts each of the array's elements 1 unit to the left.
+The elements that fall off the left end reappear at the right end.
+Given an integer d , rotate the array that many steps to the left and return the result